 - 1. The syllabus is divided into 2 units.
 Eight questions will be set up.
 Four questions from each unit.
 Student will have to attempt at least two questions from each unit.
-A student has to attempt five questions in all.
-Question No.1 will be compulsory of 14 marks covering whole syllabus. - 2.
+A student has to attempt five questions in all. - 2.
 20% numerical problems are to be set. - 3.
 Use of Scientific (non-programmable) calculator is allowed.